 After running along the Bellerive Bluff, the course enters historic Bellerive Quay which offers brilliant coastal views, historical buildings and then runners move onto the new Kangaroo Bay precinct.

-With the last few kilometers hugging the Hobart Waterfront, the event finishes on Castray Esplanade at beautiful Salamanca.
+With the last few kilometres hugging the Hobart Waterfront, the event finishes on Castray Esplanade at beautiful Salamanca.
 After your run/walk, head to brunch at any number of cafes.